k2tzumi/slidev-addon-ogp-image/README.md

 # Slidev OGP Image Add-on

-A powerful add-on for Slidev that automatically fetches OGP (Open Graph Protocol) data from URLs and displays them as interactive cards in your slides.
+A Slidev addon that displays Open Graph Protocol (OGP) data from URLs as interactive cards in your presentations.

 ## Features

-- **Automatic OGP Data Fetching**: Extracts Open Graph meta tags from any URL
+- **OGP Data Display**: Renders Open Graph meta tags as formatted cards
-- **Interactive Cards**: Clean, clickable cards displaying page information
-- **Vue Component Integration**: Easy-to-use Vue component for Slidev
+- **Vue Component Integration**: Provides a reusable Vue component for Slidev
+- **Interactive Cards**: Displays clickable cards with page information
-- **Error Handling**: Graceful fallbacks and error states
+- **Error Handling**: Graceful fallbacks when OGP data is unavailable
-- **Click-to-Open**: Interactive components that open URLs in new tabs
+- **Click-to-Open**: Opens URLs in new tabs when cards are clicked
-- **CORS Proxy**: Built-in proxy support for cross-origin requests

 ## Example